jboss-set/maven-dependency-updater/readme.md

 * `repositories`: A map of repositories where new dependency versions will be looked up.
 * `ignoreScopes`: A list of maven dependency scopes to be ignored.
-* `rules`: A map where keys are of the format "groupId:artifactId" and values are _alignment rules_.
+* `rules`: A map where keys are of the format "groupId:artifactId" and values are _upgrade rules_.

   `groupId` and `artifactId` can be a wildcard "*".

-  _Alignment rule_ is either:
+  _Upgrade rule_ is either:

   * a string "NEVER", which means never to upgrade given G:A.
   * a map which can contain with following keys: